gasperjw1/Nothing/README.md

 ## Build

 To run the program, run the Python program `Topic_Model_Seinfeld.py`.
+The program has already been ran, but can be ran again for testing purposes.
+If ran, all the other files will be overwritten with updated information due to running the program.

 ## Notes